rails/rails/guides/source/action_controller_overview.md

 #### Displaying flash messages

-If a previous action _has_ set a flash message, it's a good idea of display that to the user typically.
+If a previous action _has_ set a flash message, it's a good idea of display that to the user.
 We can accomplish this consistently by adding the HTML for displaying any flash messages in the application's default layout.
 Here's an example from `app/views/layouts/application.html.erb`:

 ```erb
 <html>